KrAmitSingh197/KrAmitSingh197/README.md

 - 👋 Hi, I’m @KrAmitSingh197
 - 👀 I’m interested in Codes and Development
-- 🌱 I’m currently in DSA Dev n CP
+- 🌱 I’m currently in DSA Dev n CP n IoT
-- 💞️ I’m looking to collaborate on Projects on Dev
+- 💞️ I’m looking to collaborate on Projects on Dev n IoT
 - 📫 How to reach me @KrAmitSingh197

 <!---